adsgray/testsite/index.md

 ---

 ## Important Dates
-* February 20, 2022 - Family Day weekend, no games
 * March 6, 2022 - Playoffs begin!
 Everyone qualifies to League playoffs (please note that the playoffs do not fall under the Province's tournament restrictions because they are held in a manner consistent with normal League play).
 Because we have only 14 teams in the League, the top 2 ranked teams will have byes this week - but with the opportunity to play an exhibition game against each other if desired.
+* March 27, 2022 - Sunday Open Skins Night - team captains keep an eye on your email for details.
+* April 3, 2022 - Finals and Lounge Night

 ## 2021 - 2022 Season
 The season is under way!
 Please e-mail [info@vccsundayopen.club](mailto:info@vccsundayopen.club) with any questions about sparing or bringing a team for next season.